In Short

-Do you enter into contracts as a part of running your business?
+Do you enter into contracts as part of running your business?
 Do you wonder why certain words throughout the contract have capital letters?
 These terms likely have a definition somewhere else in the contract.
 Additionally, these definitions may alter the meaning of clauses within the contract.
 This article will consider when and why a contract may include defined terms.

-What Are Defined Terms?
+What are Defined Terms?

 Defined terms are words that are given a specific definition in a contract.
-The term’s definition applies in the context of the particular contract and the definitions are usually only applicable to that contract.
+The term’s definition applies in the context of the particular contract, and the definitions are usually only applicable to that contract.
 If you see a capitalised word in a contract, the chances are its definition is somewhere in the document.
 You should be sure to check this definition.
 If you do not read the defined term, you may be agreeing to something different from what you understood the word to mean.

 Why Define Terms?